 It is worth remembering that these magazines and publishers do not just publish stories and continuous series, there are thousands of one-shot (1 chapter), yonkoma (strip), not to mention the thousands of dōjinshi that are not published officially.
 The manga industry in Japan is really huge.
 We will cite only 2 to 3 works from each magazine.

 In some magazines I will put the drawing of the volumes of the magazines in parentheses to give you an idea of the reach of the magazines.
 Unfortunately it's hard to know the exact print run, it changes all the time, and I'm putting the print run a little old.

 h3 id=”firstHeading” class=”firstHeading” lang=”en”>Shueisha and a Jump Comics

 集英社, Shūeisha is the largest publisher in Japan, responsible for creating several manga magazines, including the famous Jump Comics.

 I think everyone knows Shonen Jump, one of the most famous manga magazines in all of Japan, a weekly magazine launched in 1968 with a circulation of 2,800,000 copies per week, responsible for great works such as one piece, Hunter X Hunter, Naruto, bleach, nisekoi…

-Inside the Jump Comics we also have the magazines:
+Inside the Jump Comics We also have the magazines:

-Business Jump – Magazine focused on businessmen in their 20s to 30s.
+Business Jump – Magazine focusing on businessmen in their 20s and 30s.
 (240,000)